lewagon/data-setup/_partials/win_git_bash.md

 Python 3.7.3 (default...
 ```

-Lastly, let's create the directory where you'll do the exercices.
+Lastly, let's create the directory where you will do the exercices.
 **Don't blindly copy paste this line**, replace `replace_this_with_your_github_username` with *your*
 own github usernickname.